rootCircle/Zoom-AutoRecorder/README.md

 ### Requirements
-1. [OBS Studio](https://obsproject.com/) installed at default install location.
+1. [OBS Studio](https://obsproject.com/) is installed at the default installation location.

-2. A scene in OBS Studio named "Zoom Meet" with recording set to Zoom Meeting screen with audio source and mic(If required).
+2. A scene in OBS Studio named "Zoom Meet" with a recording set to Zoom Meeting screen with audio source and mic(If required).
 It is required only for the initial run, not regularly.
-Users just don't have to interfere in the "Zoom Meet" Profile afterwards.
+Users just don't have to interfere in the "Zoom Meet" Profile afterward.
      - You can do a simple Google Search to find out how to create a scene in OBS Studio.

 3. [Python v3](https://www.python.org/)

-4. Python libraries : datetime, os, errno, sys, tkinter, PIL, time, sqlite3, subprocess, math, platform, webbrowser
+4. Python libraries: datetime, os, errno, sys, tkinter, PIL, time, sqlite3, subprocess, math, platform, webbrowser

    (All libraries except PIL and ttkthemes are installed by default in Python)